 2. Select Mailchimp audience lists to export to.

 Here you select one or more MailChimp lists to export BlueConic information to.

 3. Link identifiers between BlueConic and Mailchimp.

 Determine how BlueConic will match BlueConic profiles to MailChimp subscribers.
 Matches are made based on the email address in MailChimp, and you can only select a BlueConic profile property that has been designated as a "unique identifier".
 If no matching MailChimp subscriber can be found for a BlueConic profile, no data will be exported.
 That is, unless the "Allow BlueConic to create new subscribers in MailChimp" option is checked - in which case a new subscriber will be created and added to all lists.

 Profiles without a value for the selected profile property will be omitted in the export.

 4. Map BlueConic data to Mailchimp.

-Each mapping rule consists of a BlueConic profile property, profile identifier or segment selection on the left hand side, and the MailChimp field it should map to on the right hand side.
+Each mapping rule consists of a BlueConic selection on the left-hand side, and the MailChimp field it should map to on the right-hand side.
 Click the BlueConic icon to open a drop-down menu where you can switch among the types of information you can export.
 Pick one of these options for matching: